Kostya47/CV/Kostiantyn_Yakhnych.md

 Objective
 ---------

-Obtain a position of Junior QA Engineer
+Obtain a position of QA Intern

 Skills
 ------